 Airflow is restricted by the illness known as chronic obstructive pulmonary disease COPD.
 A spirometry test reveals how well a person’s lungs are working and aids in the diagnosis and grading of COPD severity.

-Whether a person has symptoms or not, doctors can use it to diagnose COPD in those who have been exposed to risk factors, such as tobacco smoke, and to confirm an airway obstruction, assist set treatment objectives, track therapy response, and forecast outcomes and long-term survival.
+Whether a person has symptoms or not, doctors can use it to diagnose COPD in those exposed to risk factors, such as tobacco smoke, confirm an airway obstruction, assist in setting treatment objectives, track therapy response, and forecast outcomes and long-term survival.

 Spirometry can help with an early diagnosis of COPD because it detects the disease before any symptoms manifest, claims the research report.
 A doctor can better tailor a patient’s care the sooner they acquire a diagnosis.